michellevit/Production-Planner/README.txt

   - ROOT DIRECTORY .env FILE:
     - Create a new file, in the project's root directory, named '.env'
     - Copy-paste the data from the existing 'env.txt' file into the new '.env' file
-    - Replace the 'xyz' placeholders with real values
+    - Replace the placeholder data with real values
       * Note: the env.txt file includes instructions to get new secret keys, etc
     - Change the file name from 'env.txt' to '.env'
   - REACTAPP .env FILE: